claddyk/JavaScript-T/Readme.md

 const isValid = hcxIntegrator.validatePayload(jwePayload, operation, error);
 ```

+### create_header
-`create_headers`: A method used to create the necessary headers for the payload.
+A method used to create the necessary headers for the payload.
 This varies based on the type of outgoing request call.
 We have 2 types of outgoing request.
 One is where directly create a new outgoing request.(Here we create action headers).
 In the other type of outgoing request, we generally respond to the outgoing request.
 (Here we will create `on_action` headers.)
 It requires `recipientCode` in `action call` and `recipientCode` along with `actionJwe` for the `on action call` parameters and returns an object that can be used as a header in your request.

 ```javascript
 const senderCode = "sender-code";(optional)